 Amtrak, its predecessor and competitor passenger railroads try to keep the trains rolling under all safe weather conditions.
-Sometimes trains are annulled, cancelled or turned around before the end stop if the schedule is extremely delayed (say, more than 18 hours for a once-daily train).
+Sometimes trains are annulled, canceled or turned around before the end stop if the schedule is extremely delayed (say, more than 18 hours for a once-daily train).
 Passengers who feel annoyed should remember that often air travel is backed up for even longer.
 It can be better to get somewhere sooner on a slower train, rather than wait days for a flight.

 The captive toilet system was retrofit in the 1990s on the dual-level Superliner trains from the 1970s, which formerly discharged toilet waste onto the tracks.
 Other nations’ trains also discharge(d) waste onto the tracks, as this is a very simple system.
 Even though the single-level Viewliner I trains were built new in the 1990s, their captive waste system can freeze up when the outside temperature is below about 10°F / -10°C for several days.
 It seems like the freezing occurs in a common area, because my experience is either all the toilets are working or they disable them all.
 Before they freeze totally, weak suction may be noted (incomplete flush).
 Hopefully, the Viewliner II cars will have a better design.
 The coach car toilets (Amfleet) have a simpler liquid flush toilet design that doesn’t seem prone to freezing.

 The inevitable gaps in the flexible passageway between cars leads to snow blowing into the vestibules.
 I have seen as much as a two inch (5 cm) gap in the flexible passageway, leading to enormous amounts of snow in the vestibules.

 - chemical ice melt (tracks onto carpets)